1531nana/1531nana/README.md

 - 👋 Hi, I’m Luz Adriana Giraldo Gómez, but call me Adriana
 - 📋 I love to optimize my time to the fullest, to learn and spend time
 - 👀 I’m interested in get out of my comfort zone
-- 🌱 I’m currently learning about React
-- 💞️ I’m looking to collaborate on react projects
 - 📫 How to reach me  by email 1531nana@gmail.com